SlicerDMRI/whitematteranalysis/README.md

 # WMA Installation and Usage
 ## 1. Install Python 3:

-Miniconda is a nice option becuase it includes pip, setuptools, and all library dependencies (such as VTK and scipy).
+Miniconda is a nice option because it includes pip, setuptools, and all library dependencies (such as VTK and scipy).

   - Download and install Miniconda from https://conda.io/miniconda.html